CryptoSignal/Crypto-Signal/README.md

 - New indicator StochRSI Cross
 - New indicator Sqzmon - Squeeze Momentum Indicator
 - New option to customize ichimoku strategies and added chikou span
+- New indicator siiv (Signed Increase In Volume) It is a slightly revised version of iiv.
+It shows the direction of price chage also.

 ## Installing And Running